 Trick-or-Treat for UNICEF was founded in 1950.

-Trick-or-Treat for UNICEF was designed to get children supporting other children.
+Trick-or-Treat for UNICEF was designed to get children to support other children.

 Children who would be out trick-or-treating were encouraged to take with them a little orange box provided by UNICEF to collect donations for children in need.

 They were encouraged to shout “Trick-or-Treat for UNICEF!” and then collect donations as well as the candy for themselves.